 On April 15, 2007, Joanne was out for a morning jog in downtown Denver.
 While she was on the sidewalk, she was hit by a car going 35 miles per hour.
 She was thrown eight feet in the air.
 The accident cracked her skull and she sustained a severe brain injury (subdural and epidural hematoma).
-She also broke her neck, back, left leg, and shattered the bones in her eye orbit, and nose, and tore her ACL, PCL and MCL in her right knee.
+She also broke her neck, back, left leg, and shattered the bones in her eye orbit, and nose, and tore her anterior cruciate ligament, posterior cruciate ligament, medial collateral ligament in her right knee.
 She had to be resuscitated three times and was in a coma for two weeks.
 She was never expected to make it, but she did.

-March is Brain Injury Awareness Month and in honor of my dear friend Joanne, we’re sharing this information with you to help you understand Traumatic Brain Injury (TBI).
+March is Brain Injury Awareness Month and in honor of my dear friend Joanne, we’re sharing this information with you to bring awareness and understanding of brain injury.
 A brain injury can happen anytime, anywhere to anyone.
 Brain injuries do not discriminate.

-Joanne (I call her, Joey) will soon celebrate the 8-year anniversary of her TBI.
+Joanne (I call her, Joey) celebrates the anniversary of her TBI each year.
 Yes, it is a celebration – a new birthday, if you will, because we are so blessed that she’s alive.
 At first glance, you’ll agree that it’s a miracle that Joey can walk, talk, and look like any other “normal” human being considering the extent of her injuries.
 She’s blonde, gorgeous, fit, and one of the hardest working people I know.
 This former Jersey girl has a successful career and is one of the most generous people on the planet.
 Only a very small group of friends have been with Joey on her TBI journey and know of the difficulties she continues to face on a regular basis.
 She’s worked so hard on her remarkable recovery the last several years, but she still has a long road ahead of her.

 Just as no two people are exactly alike, no two brain injuries are exactly alike.
 For some, brain injury is the start of a lifelong disease process.
 Here are a few facts about brain injury: